POLICY AND COMMUNICATIONS

 - Effective communications planning, advice and implementation

-Intergovernmental Affairs is committed to the advancement of Anishinabek Nation priorities through awareness, advocacy and addressing of crucial issues in addition to the cultivation and promotion of government relationships.
-The IA department actively participated in and/or coordinated the following initiatives within the mandate of the organization in support of both First Nation community issues and UOI departmental issues:
+Policy and Communications is committed to the advancement of Anishinabek Nation priorities through awareness, advocacy and addressing of crucial issues in addition to the cultivation and promotion of government relationships.
+The Policy and Communications department actively participated in and/or coordinated the following initiatives within the mandate of the organization in support of both First Nation community issues and UOI departmental issues:

 - Support First Nation requests for government-to-government engagement